foreveryone1/ObsidianNotes/0 ttrpg/_Settings/Leverhulm/Winter's Hold.md

 documents on weaknesses of fire encampment
 > Fire encampment seemingly doesn't have a centralised leader or a way of organising themselves
-> -> with the insignias and equipment it would be possible to enter their structure and attack them from within
+> -> with the insignias and equipment it would be possible to inter their structure and attack them from within

 Scrolls laying around: